zzhang-cn/LLM4LLM/README.md

 4. Work through the activities as guided by the LLM
 5. Copy and paste the post-prompt evaluation into the chat before moving to the next session
 6. Connect concepts across sessions to build comprehensive understanding

+### Content for Different Backgrounds

+Starting from Module 2, the content is structured in three tiers to accommodate different backgrounds:

+- **Core Concepts (For Everyone)**: Accessible explanations using analogies and visual references
+- **Hands-On Implementation (For CS Students)**: Practical code examples and implementations
+- **Advanced Theory (For the Curious)**: Deeper mathematical foundations and connections

+You can engage with whichever level best matches your background and interests.
+Feel free to ask the AI to explain code examples or provide more context for technical concepts.

 ### Multi-language Learning